atsuzaki/atsuzaki.github.io/content/_index.md

 - Concept artist & art generalist at Octosoft, developing [Renaine](https://store.steampowered.com/app/662340/Renaine/), a charming, quirky action-packed platformer.
 I do all the non-pixel art and a bunch of random pixel art here and there,

 On the side,
-- I irregularly draw and post the results on [Twitter](https://twitter.com/atsuzakii).
 - When time (and motivation) allows, I love doing short gamejams.
 You can find some of them here: [https://atsuzaki.itch.io/](https://atsuzaki.itch.io/)